Tragedy of the commons: Garrett Hardin's article

 Hardin discussed problems that cannot be solved by technical means, as distinct from those with solutions that require "a change only in the techniques of the natural sciences, demanding little or nothing in the way of change in human values or ideas of morality".
 Hardin focused on human population growth, the use of the Earth's natural resources, and the welfare state.

-Hardin argued that if individuals relied on themselves alone, and not on the relationship between society and man, then people will treat other people as resources, which would lead to the world population growing and for the process to continue.
+Hardin argued that if individuals relied on themselves alone, and not on the relationship between society and man, then people would treat other people as resources, which would lead to the world population growing and for the process to continue.
 Parents breeding excessively would leave fewer descendants because they would be unable to provide for each child adequately.
 Such negative feedback is found in the animal kingdom.
 Hardin said that if the children of improvident parents starved to death, if overbreeding was its own punishment, then there would be no public interest in controlling the breeding of families.

 Political inferences

-Hardin blamed the welfare state for allowing the tragedy of the commons; where the state provides for children and supports over breeding as a fundamental human right, a Malthusian catastrophe is inevitable.
+Hardin blamed the welfare state for allowing the tragedy of the commons; where the state provides for children and supports overbreeding as a fundamental human right, a Malthusian catastrophe is inevitable.
 Consequently, in his article, Hardin lamented the following proposal from the United Nations:

 The Universal Declaration of Human Rights describes the family as the natural and fundamental unit of society.
 [Article 16] It follows that any choice and decision with regard to the size of the family must irrevocably rest with the family itself, and cannot be made by anyone else.